Agapio7/AWS-Amplify-and-AWS-Proton-/README.md

 * Once you published, your terminal will display your app URL hosted on a **amplifyapp.com** domain.
 When you make extra changes to publish, just re-run the **amplify publish** command.
 * You may get an "AccessDenied" error if your app's distribution directory is not set well.
 To fix this, please change the distribution directory via **amplify configure project** and then re-run **amplify publish**.
-* To view your app and hosting configuration in the **Amplify Console**, run the amplify console command.
+* To view your app and hosting configuration in the Amplify Console, run the **amplify console** command.

 Run **amplify delete** command to delete all the environments of the project from the cloud and wipe out all the local files created by Amplify CLI.
 Now, to see changes, run **amplify status** command.